 How you feel after your operation depends on the type of surgery.
-Find out more about how you might feel and possible problems.

 When you wake up after your operation

 After a big operation, you wake up in the intensive care unit or a high dependency recovery unit.
 You usually move back to the ward within a day or so.